ZYTO Scan & Treatment Reviews: The Good, The Bad & The Ugly

 - Probiotics – I am very wary of any probiotic supplements testing well on ZYTO.
 ZYTO has difficulty seeing into the future, and FOS or inulin contained in the probiotic are like eating sugar – they can feed good bacteria as well as bad bacteria.

 - Antibiotics – I am also wary of antibiotics that test well on a ZYTO scan.
-While that is interesting information, antibiotics can cause all kinds of other issues (candida flare-up, gastrointestinal dysbiosis).
-ZYTO can’t see into the future to see what other problems might be caused by the antibiotics.
+While that is interesting information, antibiotics can cause all kinds of other issues, like a candida flare-up or gastrointestinal dysbiosis.
+ZYTO can’t see into the future to see these other problems that might be caused by the antibiotics.

 - Food allergies – If any food allergies come up for us on a ZYTO scan, then I ask the practitioner to look deeper for a bacterial or yeast infection.
 Avoiding certain foods is helpful, but it isn’t going to help with the root cause of the problem.
 I then focus on possibilities like tightening up diet, doing the stomach acid test, taking a stool test, and taking supplements for any dysbiotic organisms that appear in the stool test.
 All these details are in the healing leaky gut section.
+Another idea is to look for a parasite infection, which could also be the root cause.
 If things like ‘beef’ or ‘eggs’ show up as a stressor, this could be grain-fed beef or grain-fed eggs.
 Grassfed beef and grain-free eggs may actually test as beneficial.

 Below are some example videos that show how I interpret ZYTO scan results.
 The first video also has an introduction that summarizes the information in this document.